Proportional resource allocation in dynamic n-player Blotto games: Relevant Literature

 Harris and Vickers (1985) construed a patent race as a multi-battle contest, in which two players alternate in expending resources in a sequence of single battles.
 These battles or sub-contests serve as the components of the overall R\&D contest.
 Just like in a singles tennis match, the player who is first to win a given number of battles wins the contest, by obtaining the patent.\footnote{In the PGA Tour, which brings professional male golfers together to play in a number of tournaments each year (LPGA does so for female golfers), each tournament consists of multiple battles in that golfers attempt to minimize the total number of shots they take across 72 holes.}

 Additional work on dynamic resource allocation contests is as follows.
-Dziubinski, Goyal and Minarsch (2017) have recently studied multi-battle dynamic contests on networks in which neighboring `kingdoms' battle in a sequential order.
+Dziubi\'nski, Goyal and Minarsch (2017) have recently studied multi-battle dynamic contests on networks in which neighboring `kingdoms' battle in a sequential order.
 Hinnosaar (2018) chracterizes equilibria of sequential contests in which efforts are exerted sequentially to win a (single-battle) contest.
+Ewerhart and Teichgr{\"a}ber (2019) study multi-battle dynamic non-Blotto contests and show the existence of a unique symmetric Markov perfect equilibrium.
 In a two-player and two-stage campaign resource allocation game, Kovenock and Roberson (2009) characterized the unique subgame perfect equilibrium.
 In a two-player best-of-three multi-battle dynamic contest, Konrad (2018) anaylzes resource carryover effects between the battles.
 Brams and Davis (1982) examined a model of resource allocation in the U.S. presidential primaries to study the effects of momentum transfer from one primary to another.
-Klumpp and Polborn (2006) also focused on momentum issues; they considered a two-player model in which an early primary victory increases the likelihood of victory for one player and creates an asymmetry in campaign spending, which in turn magnifies the player's advantage.
+As alluded before, Klumpp and Polborn (2006) also focused on momentum issues; they considered a two-player model in which an early primary victory increases the likelihood of victory for one player and creates an asymmetry in campaign spending, which in turn magnifies the player's advantage.
 This asymmetry of campaign spending generates a momentum which can propel an early winner to the overall victory.
 Strumpf (2002), on the other hand, discussed a countervailing force to momentum, which favors later winners.